syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-### GroupCollapsed event
+### GroupCollapsed Event

 The [SfListView.GroupCollapsed](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupCollapsed_EV.html) event occurs after the group is collapsed.

 The [GroupExpandCollapseChangedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangedEventHandler.html) of the `GroupCollapsed` event provides the information about collapsed group and it contains the following member.

-`Groups` - Gets a list of groups which are collapsed.
+`Groups`: Gets a list of collapsed groups.

-## Stick group header
+## Stick Group Header

-To stick the group header to view can be achieved by enabling the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html).
-If `IsStickyGroupHeader` is true, the corresponding group header is in view until the last item of the group goes out of view on scrolling.
+To stick the group header to view, enable the property [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html).
+If `IsStickyGroupHeader` is true, the corresponding group header will be in view until the last item of the group goes out of view when scrolling.

-N> When the `IsStickyGroupHeader` is set as true, [IsStickyHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyHeader.html) property will be changed to true because the header item can't be scrollable when the `IsStickyGroupHeader` is true.
-When the `IsStickyHeader` is set as false, if `IsStickyGroupHeader` is true then it will be changed to false because the group header item can't be sticky when the `IsStickyHeader` is true.
+N> When the `IsStickyGroupHeader` is set to true, the [IsStickyHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyHeader.html) property will be changed to true because the header item can not be scrolled.
+When the `IsStickyHeader` is set to false, if `IsStickyGroupHeader` is true then it will be changed to false because the group header item cannot be sticky.

 {% tabs %}
 {% highlight xaml %}